What is Inquiry-Based Learning (IBL) ?

 We continue to learn how to create spaces that are welcoming and supportive of all.
 Our anti-racism statement lists additional actions by the NE-IBLM leadership team.
 If you have suggestions on how we can improve this website, our events, etc, please let us know.

-NE-IBLM is a core participant of the IBL Communities project, which provides some funding for our events.
+NE-COMMIT is a core participant of the COMMIT Network, which provides some funding for our events.
 We gratefully acknowledge this larger community.

 Nermin Bayazit, Fitchburg State University